nightrunner91/listify/README.md

 ## Listify

-This is an application for keeping track of lists of Games, TV Shows, Films and Books of the user.
-It works with the browser's localStorage with the ability to export and import data in JSON format.
-Listify is an evolution of a previous project called [Nightlist](https://github.com/nightrunner91/nightlist), made on Vue 2.
-The new version uses modern technologies - [Vue 3](https://vuejs.org/guide/introduction.html) (with Composition API and [Typescript](https://www.typescriptlang.org/)), [Vite](https://vitejs.dev/) and an updated interface aimed at improving the UX.
-I used modern Vue 3 component library [Naive UI](https://www.naiveui.com/en-US/) which has established itself as one of the best at the moment.
+This is an application designed to help users keep track of their favorite Games, TV Shows, Films, and Books.
+The app uses the browser's localStorage to store data and provides the ability to export and import data in JSON format.
+Listify is an upgraded version of a previous project called [Nightlist](https://github.com/nightrunner91/nightlist), which was built using Vue 2.
+The new version uses modern technologies such as [Vue 3](https://vuejs.org/guide/introduction.html) (with Composition API and [Typescript](https://www.typescriptlang.org/)), Vite, and an updated interface aimed at enhancing the user experience.
+For the UI design, I utilized the modern Vue 3 component library [Naive UI](https://www.naiveui.com/en-US/), which is currently regarded as one of the best libraries available.

 ## Recommended IDE Setup